sjgallagher2/am335xbootrom/README.md

 ## The Problem

 To begin with, I knew these were custom versions of the standard beaglebone black, so early on I determined that it could be something missing on the board itself, like a board identifier.
 What I saw when booting a standard SD card formatted with balenaEtcher, was just nothing.
-I expected the LEDs on the board to start blinking, and I expected that connecting up a UART to USB cable would allow me to see the you boot process.
+I expected the LEDs on the board to start blinking, and I expected that connecting up a UART to USB cable would allow me to see the U-Boot process.
 However, the UART was quiet.
 If I removed the SD card, it would output the letter `C` over and over, which is expected behavior for a UART/serial boot.
 It was definitely *trying* to boot, and the SD card was altering this behavior, but I didn't have any more visibility.
 Most troubleshooting on the web took the U-Boot output as a starting point to diagnose problems.
 I guess I wasn't going to have that luxury.

 I figured at this point that it would be worthwhile to connect up a debug probe.
 Unfortunately, I didn't have a matching header for the existing footprint come so I made my own.